erqk/ng-dynamic-json-form/projects/demo/src/assets/docs/api/api.md

 ### Usage

-After you finish building all your components, just declare the constant in a variable and bind it to the template.
+Declare a variable to put our custom component list and bind it to the template.

 ```javascript
 myComponentList = MY_UI_COMPONENTS;